 If your nonprofit has conducted research about CRM software, you've probably come across Salesforce.
-Salesforce is the world's leading CRM for both for-profit and nonprofit organizations.
+Salesforce is a popular CRM for both for-profit and nonprofit organizations.

 It's designed to be applicable to any organization because it is completely customizable.
 You can mold and manipulate the software to become whatever your nonprofit needs with the use of various apps and integrations.